glpi-project/doc/source/modules/assets/computers.rst

 * Soundcard
 * Controller

-Each item has its own information (name, model, brand, memory capacity, number of cores/threads, etc.).
+Each item has its :doc:`own information <../../tabs/components>` (name, model, brand, memory capacity, number of cores/threads, etc.).

 Lines
 -----

-You can add telephone lines created in :doc:`Lines <../management/lines>`
+You can add telephone lines created in `Lines <../management/lines.html>`_

 Volumes
 -------

-Summarises all the volumes present (hard disk, DVD) as well as the partitions present on the workstation (virtual disks such as Google Cloud may appear if they are installed as a network drive).
+Summarises all the :doc:`volumes <../../tabs/volume>` present (hard disk, DVD) as well as the partitions present on the workstation
+(virtual disks such as Google Cloud may appear if they are installed as a network drive).

 * Name